annitya/roc-completion/readme.md

     - for "roc docs"
     - and for available settings.

+- Inspections
-- Inspection: Registered dependency already exported by Roc.
+    - Registered dependency already exported by Roc.
+    - Wrong type for setting.

 - Add babel (object) and webpack (function or object) completions.

 - Make debugging easy as pie!

 - If the Roc-terminal is a bit sluggish to start, it will not be properly named.
 Oh the horror!
     - Wait for the tab.
         - Yeah this is pretty much impossible.
 Incredible...

 - Notifications about new roc-versions with changelog.

 - Toggle auto-refresh of browser-tab after dev-build.
     - Should be doable.
     - Is there a Chrome-cli utility available in Java?
     - How do I make a checkbox within the toolbar?
+        - Just make an action and toggle the icon.
     - Persist between restarts?
         - Maybe add as a setting?

 - Gather Roc-statistics. (config-settings, commands etc...)
     - Should be optional.

 - Expose actions/hooks in a good way.

-- Move to postStartupActivity for fetching completions?
-- inspections: wrong type for setting.
+- inspections:

 Future versions
 ---------------